TarunTheo13/CV/README.md

 - Pair programming with senior developer, developing a web framework to build applications, e.g. a website to collate a virtual songbook.
 - Learning about actor frameworks and expanding use of JavaScript.

+**Self-Inspired Programme** (November 2021 - Present)

+_Mentor and tutor_

+- Assisting in delivery of personal development course for youths aged 18-21 to train them in different areas of business
+- Researching to produce educational materials on marketing, advertising and communications
+- Delivering seminars and one-on-one support for trainees

 **Holistic Bhakti Podcast** (November 2020 - Present)

 _Organiser and presenter_